Table of Contents:

 Costs to authors

-There are no page charges to authors.
+There are no charges for article submission or processing to authors.